-Guidelines for grade selection are given in (3).
+Guidelines for grade selection are given in (4).
 Type 304 austenitic stainless steel is susceptible to attack at ambient temperature at concentrations of sulphuric acid between approximately 5% and 85%; attack is increased significantly by the presence of chlorides.
-Type 316 is significantly more resistant (lower limit of 20%) and higher alloy austenitic stainless steels are available with enhanced performance, for example grade 1.4539 (904L) was specifically developed for sulphuric acid processes.
+Type 316 is significantly more resistant (lower limit of 20%) and higher alloy stainless steels are available with enhanced performance, for example grade 1.4539 (904L) and 1.4507 (255) were specifically developed for sulphuric acid processes.
+Superduplex 1.4501 has been used for various applications in concentrated acid at elevated temperatures in sulphuric acid plants (35).